US players welcome!

-Casino bonuses are very generous - they're literally money for nothing.
-But to avoid abuse, casinos place certain restrictions on withdrawing your free money.
+Casino bonuses can seem very generous, as though they're literally money for nothing.
+But the reality is that casinos place certain restrictions on withdrawing your 'free' money.

 These restrictions are known as playthrough or wagering requirements and you'll always find them hidden away in the bonus terms and conditions (we include all Ts & Cs on our casino-specific bonus pages)

 The wagering / playthrough will be around 20 - 30x.
 In other words, the bonus has to be wagered that number of times (20 or 30) before it can be cashed.

 So, for example, if a bonus of £300 has a 20x wagering / playthrough requirement, you must place a total of £6000 worth of bets (20 x 300) before you can withdraw the bonus.